 - Grocery Stores

-You can choose any of the above for your 2% category.
-That is because there is a plethora of other credit cards that earn more rewards in all three categories.
+The 2% categories are not remarkable because there is a plethora of other credit cards that earn more rewards in all three options.
 2% is not much at all compared to the value of transferrable points or the amount of cash back you can earn from another card.

 Direct deposit is when US Bank puts your cash back into a bank account.
 The catch with this option is that you must have a savings or checking account with US Bank.
 US Bank will not deposit your cash back into an account from another bank.

-This is the option that I would prefer assuming that you have an account with US Bank.
+This is the best option for those who have an account with US Bank.